 This study from Harvard University shares two main components of successful goal setting: motivation and achievement.

 The authors of the study explain how setting very targeted goals increases motivation far more than a basic pep talk ever could.
 The second component of the goal-setting formula is an achievement.
 In the experiment, a group of college students were put through a goal-setting study.
 The inferences of the study were those who stuck to a targeted goal and monitored their goals ultimately had a 30% better outcome than those who did not.

 Did you catch that?
 That’s a thirty percent improvement.

 Imagine the impact of goal setting on your weakest performing sales reps if they had a 30% improvement month over month in reaching their sales quota.
 You’d have a team of star performers in no time.

-Ambiguity in expectations and disparity between speech and actions of the management may have a detrimental effect on the performance of the sales team.
+Ambiguity in expectations and disparity between speech and actions of the management may have a detrimental effect on the sales team’s performance.
 In contrast, consistently setting realistic goals and meeting them, quarter after quarter, builds a solid foundation for trust and progress.
-It also shows the investors steady growth, increasing their confidence in the business.
+It also shows the investors’ steady growth, increasing their confidence in the business.

-Communicating clear, attainable sales expectations to your sales team members may not be as easy as you’d like, but it’s a necessary part of establishing trust, maintaining that trust, and positioning your organization for continued success.
+Communicating clear, attainable sales expectations to your sales team members may not be as easy as you’d like.
+Still, it’s a necessary part of establishing trust, maintaining that trust, and positioning your organization for continued success.
 To do so, you should: